SolBeePop/SolBeePop/README.md

 - Hypothetical\_Semi\_Field\DIM\_effects\_case\_absolute\_tempsce\_Dec2023.R - plots from simulations with different temporal application scenarios of Nomia, Eucera and Osmia (manuscript figures)
 - Hypothetical\_Semi\_Field\df\_avg\_function.R - function used by previous scripts
 - Hypothetical\_Semi\_Field\DIM\_effects\_case\_relative\_Nov2023.R - plots of relative effect sizes from simulations with Nomia, Eucera and Osmia (TRACE figures)

+## Simulation of field study data (version SolBeePop\_ecotox)

+Simulation of field studies conducted with _Osmia bicornis_ (Ruddle et al. 2018) without exposures and effects: addressing the representation of complex landscapes with SolBeePop.
+The following files were used for a model study submitted for publication (Schmolke, A., Galic, N., & Hinarejos, S. Landscapes from the bee perspective: an application of SolBeePop to field study data).

+Field\_study\_data:
+- Landcover - images of landcovers around study sites and aggregated landcover data
+- OSR\_floral\_function - BBCH stages of oilseed rape for each field trial and estimated proportional floral resource for model input
+- S14-01501\_field\_Tables - field study data from trial Kraichtal 2014, prepared for comparison with model outputs; the folder includes the weather data
+- S14-01570\_field\_Tables - field study data from trial Tübingen 2014, prepared for comparison with model outputs; the folder includes the weather data
+- S14-01571\_field\_Tables - field study data from trial Fortschwihr 2014, prepared for comparison with model outputs; the folder includes the weather data
+- S15-01802\_field\_Tables - field study data from trial Niefern 2015, prepared for comparison with model outputs; the folder includes the weather data
+- S15-01802-01\_Tables - semi-field study data from trial Niefern 2015, prepared for comparison with model outputs (correspond to data used for and provided in Calibration\_Validation\)
+- S15-01803\_field\_Tables - field study data from trial Tübingen 2015, prepared for comparison with model outputs; the folder includes the weather data
+- S15-01803-01\_Tables - semi-field study data from trial Tübingen 2015, prepared for comparison with model outputs (correspond to data used for and provided in Calibration\_Validation\)
+- S15-01804\_field\_Tables - field study data from trial Celle 2015, prepared for comparison with model outputs; the folder includes the weather data
+- S15-01804-01\_Tables - semi-field study data from trial Celle 2015, prepared for comparison with model outputs (correspond to data used for and provided in Calibration\_Validation\)

+Field\_study\_simulations:
+- run\_\*.csv - tables defining setup of simulations for each study trial
+- GOFM\_run\_Ruddle\_field\_\*.csv - calculated goodness-of-fit of simulations compared to field study data for each study trial; weather scenarios analyzed separately
+- all other files in the folder (csv) - simulation outputs for each study trial and scenario

+Scripts:
+- run\_netlogo\_field\_sims.R - R-script for the generation of NetLogo BehaviorSpace files (xml) and batch files (bat) required to run multiple simulations from command line
+- Field\_sims\_analysis.R - R-script calculating goodness-of-fit from simulation outputs and field study data
+- Scenario\_generation - R-scripts to generate SolBeePop input files for each scenario (A = low detail, B = medium detail, C = high detail scenario)
+- Manuscript\_figures - R-scripts used to generate manuscript figures